PhiLFitters/kafe2/README.rst

 ---------------------------

 *iminuit* is a Python wrapper for the Minuit minimizer which is independent of ROOT.
-If compiling/installing ROOT is not possible, this minimizer can be used instead.
+This minimizer can be used instead of ROOT.

 To install the *iminuit* package for Python, the `Pip installer
 <http://www.pip-installer.org/>`_ is recommended: